Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md

 1. Check that the application or user that is making the request has sufficient permissions:
     * You can refer to this document to [manage access to workspaces](https://docs.microsoft.com/azure/azure-monitor/logs/manage-access#manage-access-using-workspace-permissions)
 2. If the user or application is granted sufficient privileges to query the workspace, make sure you're authenticating as that user/application.
-If you're authenticating using the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/identity/Azure.Identity), check the logs to verify the credential used is the one you expected.
+If you're authenticating using the [DefaultAzureCredential](https://docs.microsoft.com/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet), check the logs to verify the credential used is the one you expected.
 To enable logging, see the [Enable client logging](#enable-client-logging) section.

-For more help on troubleshooting authentication errors please see the Azure Identity client library [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/monitor/Azure.Monitor.Query/TroubleshootingGuide.md).
+For more help on troubleshooting authentication errors, see the Azure Identity client library [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/identity/Azure.Identity/TROUBLESHOOTING.md).

 ### Troubleshooting invalid Kusto query